arnowelzel/lightbox-photoswipe/readme.txt

 Make sure that you link the image or gallery directly to the media and not the attachment page (in galleries the option `link=file` should be set).

+= How to disable the plugin in certain pages/posts =

+Some other plugins use PhotoSwipe as well and there may be a conflict - for example with the product pages of WooCommerce.

+You can either configure the pages/posts manually in the settings or you can use the filter `lbwps_enabled`.
+This filter gets the ID of the current page/post and if the lightbox is currently enabled (`true` or `false`).
+If the filter returns `true`, the lightbox will be used, if it returns `false` the lightbox will be disabled - which means, no scripts and stylesheets will be included at all on the current page/post.

+Example:

+`
+// Disable Lightbox with PhotoSwipe on WooCommerce product pages

+function my_lbwps_enabled($id, $enabled)
+{
+	if( function_exists( 'is_product' ) )
+	{
+		if( is_product() ) return false;
+	}

+	return $enabled;
+}

+add_filter( 'lbwps_enabled', 'my_lbwps_enabled', 10, 2 );
+`

 = Licensing =

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.